-60. The Forensic Review Report was shared with the Board at a meeting on 15 August 2016.
+77. The Forensic Review Report was communicated to the Board.
 In correspondence dated 16 August 2016, Rush confirmed that the Forensic Review Report was accepted by the Board.
-I beg to refer to a copy of this correspondence located at Tab 16 of the Book.
-The Forensic Review Report identified in Rush in the five-year review period. "[i]t is unlikely the quantum of loss identified in this Report through the use of unauthorised transactions and subsequent loss experienced by Rush Credit Union Ltd would decrease, but such a loss may increase."
+The Forensic Review Report identified in Rush in the five-year review period.

+"It is unlikely the quantum of loss identified in this Report through the use of unauthorised transactions and subsequent loss experienced by Rush Credit Union Ltd would decrease, but such a loss may increase."
-61. The Forensic Review Report set out recommendations for the Board to undertake as soon as possible to address the issues identified, which were as follows:

-- (b) Undertake a review of the Car Draw, given the limited information on prize winners; - (c) Confirm members' contact details, given issues identified with the Member Circularisation; - (e) Provide a copy of the Forensic Review Report to the Bank;

-- (f) Provide a copy of the Forensic Review Report to Rush's insurers; - (g) Provide an executive summary of the Forensic Review Report to An Garda Síochána; and
+- 78. The Forensic Review Report detailed recommendations for the Board to undertake as soon as possible to address the issues identified, which were as follows: - (b) Undertake a review of the Car Draw, given the limited information on prize winners; - (c) Confirm members' contact details, given issues identified with the Member Circularisation; - (e) Provide a copy of the Forensic Review Report to the Bank; - (f) Provide a copy of the Forensic Review Report to Rush's insurers;